asmarcz/orbitals_app/README.md

 Flag `--dev` watches for changes on files in schema.

 Flag `--WVars` makes errors for not defined variables only warnings.

+Flag `--timestamps` enables timestamps in generated filenames.

+Flag `--same-build` keeps timestamps the same for all generations.

+Flag `--overwrite` causes generated files to be always overwritten regardless of content.

 To use development mode successfully you will currently need both flags because some variables need empty string as default: